eluuoo/Excuse-Generator/README.md

-The Excuse Maker
+Excuse Generator

 Author: Yilu Tan

 Date: March 2, 2026

-"The Excuse Maker" is an entertaining interactive web application that critically examines the widespread habit of fabricating excuses from a digital perspective.
+"Excuse Generator" is an entertaining interactive web application that critically examines the widespread habit of fabricating excuses from a digital perspective.
 Part of the inspiration for this project comes from the classic fairy tale "Pinocchio", and the nose of Pinocchio is used as a visual metaphor for data acquisition.

 video link:https://youtu.be/zm6qbUvSVtI